 Square Ledge is quite unique in terms of rock type.
 It features a horizontally running schist, mixed in intermittently with strips of quartz.
 The schist provides excellent friction for the feet, yet the crimps are not too sharp as one would imagine- still pleasantly positive though.

-With an excellent variance of routes ranging all the way up to 5.12b, square ledge is an excellent crag to bring new climbers for toproping, or intermediates looking for their first traditional lead.
+With an excellent variance of routes ranging all the way up to 5.12b, square ledge is a great crag to bring new climbers for toproping, or intermediates looking for their first traditional lead.
 Square ledge also provides a great opportunity to challenge oneself on hard routes that don't fit the traditional mold.
 At two pitches and 130 feet, Square Ledge also makes for a memorable first multi-pitch.
 The views and atmosphere are wonderful, and the approach isn't that long.

 West of route 16, Square Ledge is easily seen from the parking area at the AMC center in Pinkham.
 After finding a spot in the huge parking lot, cross route 16 to find a well defined trail.
 Follow it across a wooden bridge until you reach an intersection.
 Turn left, following the sign to Square Ledge.
 After about 20 minutes of moderate hiking, the trail will deposit you at the base of the main face: the 130 foot section on the far left side of the Ledge.